 The Réseau express métropolitain (REM) is a new automated light metro network.
 It will include 26 stations and span the greater Montréal area with 67 km of tracks–by comparison, the current metro network is 71 km long!

 The REM is the largest public transit project undertaken in Québec in the last fifty years.
-The first trains are expected to start running in 2022 from the South Shore to Bonaventure-Central Station.
-Then, the West Island, North Shore and Centre of Montréal branches will be put into service at the end of 2024.
+The first trains are scheduled to depart in 2023 between Brossard and Central Station.
+The segments heading to Anse-à-l'Orme and Deux-Montagne stations are scheduled to begin service at the end of 2024.
 Finally, the segment to the Montréal Airport is scheduled to open in 2027.

 Travel times and frequency